 The Securities and Exchange Commission allows Macatawa to incorporate by reference information into this prospectus and joint proxy statement.
 This means that Macatawa can disclose important information by referring to another document filed separately with the Securities and Exchange Commission.
 The information incorporated by reference is considered to be part of this prospectus and joint proxy statement, except for any information superseded by information in this prospectus and joint proxy statement.
-This prospectus and joint proxy statement.
 This prospectus and joint proxy statement incorporates by reference the documents set forth below that Macatawa has previously filed with the Securities and Exchange Commission.
 These documents contain important information about Macatawa and its finances.